qiskit-community/qiskit-experiments/docs/tutorials/GUIDELINES.md

-# Guideliens for writing tutorials
+# Guidelines for writing tutorials

 First read the overall project contributing guidelines.
 These are all included in the qiskit documentation: